realA10001986/Time-Circuits-Display/install/README.md

 If a previous version of the Time Circuits firmware is installed on your device, you can upload the provided binary to update to the current version: Go to the Config Portal, click on "Update" and select the binary file provided here ("timecircuits-A10001986.ino.nodemcu-32s.bin").

 For a fresh installation, the provided binary is not usable.
-You'll need to use the Arduino IDE or PlatformIO, download the sketch source code, all required libraries (info in the .ino file) and compile it.
-Then upload the sketch to the device.
-This method is the one for fresh ESP32 boards and/or folks familiar with Arduino programming.
+Please see xxx for build and installation instructions.

 ### Audio data installation